tgabatin/tgabatin/README.md

 Some of my personal projects and endeavors; however, are more rooted in video game/VR/AR development as they tie to the natural sciences, Data Science merged with Robotics and Embedded Systems, and Full Stack Development.

-I hope you enjor your stay!
+I hope you enjoy your stay!

 <br />